aratcliffe/dotfiles/README.md

 # Dotfiles

 A collection of dotfiles used to setup a new Mac, configuring system defaults and the shell, and installing apps from brew and the Mac App Store.
+Inspired by [Getting started with dotfiles](https://driesvints.com/blog/getting-started-with-dotfiles/).

 ## Usage